On restricted families of projections in R^3: General sets

 Being unable to verify an estimate of the form \eqref{hopeful} -- and knowing its impossibility for projections onto lines -- our proof takes a different road.
-We will now give a heuristic outline of the argument, before working out the technical details.
-We with the counter assumption that the dimension of the projections $\pi_{\theta}(B)$ drops very close to one in positively many directions $\theta \in [0,1]$.
+We will now give a heuristic outline of the argument used in the proof of Theorem \ref{main1}(b), before working out the details (the proof of Theorem \ref{main1}(a) is similar but slightly more technical).
+We start with the counter assumption that the dimension of the projections $\pi_{\theta}(B)$ drops very close to one in positively many directions $\theta \in [0,1]$.
 Using this and the non-degeneracy condition, we find two short, disjoint, compact subintervals $I,J \subset [0,1]$ with the following properties: \begin{itemize} \item[(i)] The dimension of the projections $\pi_{\theta}(B)$ is very close to one for `almost all' parameters $\theta \in I \cup J$. \item[(ii)] The surface

 is `directionally separated' from the lines $\ell_{\theta}$, $\theta \in J$, in the sense that if $x,y \in C_{I}$, then $x - y$ forms a large angle with any such line $\ell_{\theta}$. \end{itemize} The next step is to project the set $B$ onto the planes $V_{\theta}$, $\theta \in I$.
 Because of (i), we know that the projections $\pi_{\theta}$ are, on average, far from bi-Lipschitz.
 This implies the existence of many differences near the lines $V_{\theta}^{\perp} = \ell_{\theta}$, $\theta \in I$.
 Building on this information, we find a large subset $\tilde{B} \subset B$ lying entirely in a small neighbourhood of $C_{I}$.
 The closer the dimension of the projections $\pi_{\theta}(B)$ drops to one for $\theta \in I$, the larger we can choose $\tilde{B}$.
 Then, we recall (ii) and observe that the differences $x - y$ with $x,y \in \tilde{B}$ are directionally far from the lines $\ell_{\theta}$, $\theta \in J$ (at least if $|x - y|$ is large enough).
 This means, essentially, that the restrictions $\pi_{\theta}|_{\tilde{B}} \colon \tilde{B} \to \R^{2}$, $\theta \in J$, are bi-Lipschitz and shows that the dimension of $\pi_{\theta}(B)$ exceeds the dimension of $\tilde{B}$ for $\theta \in J$.
 If the dimension of $\tilde{B}$ was taken close enough to the dimension of $B$, we end up contradicting (i).